Bentley Systems (NASDAQ:BSY) Sees Unusually-High Trading Volume

-Bentley Systems, Incorporated (NASDAQ:BSY) shares saw an uptick in trading volume on Wednesday .
-38,312 shares traded hands during mid-day trading, a decline of 94% from the previous session’s volume of 652,835 shares.The stock last traded at $42.99 and had previously closed at $43.91.
+Bentley Systems, Incorporated (NASDAQ:BSY) saw an uptick in trading volume on Tuesday .
+15,586 shares changed hands during mid-day trading, a decline of 98% from the previous session’s volume of 641,213 shares.The stock last traded at $44.59 and had previously closed at $44.53.

-BSY has been the topic of a number of research reports.
-Mizuho raised their price target on Bentley Systems from $50.00 to $53.00 and gave the stock a “buy” rating in a research note on Wednesday, March 3rd.
-Zacks Investment Research upgraded shares of Bentley Systems from a “sell” rating to a “hold” rating in a research note on Monday, March 8th.
-Finally, KeyCorp upgraded shares of Bentley Systems from a “sector weight” rating to an “overweight” rating and set a $52.00 target price for the company in a research note on Monday, March 15th.
-Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-Bentley Systems has an average rating of “Buy” and a consensus target price of $43.43.
+A number of research firms recently commented on BSY.
+Zacks Investment Research raised Bentley Systems from a “sell” rating to a “hold” rating in a research report on Monday, March 8th.
+KeyCorp raised Bentley Systems from a “sector weight” rating to an “overweight” rating and set a $52.00 price target for the company in a research report on Monday, March 15th.
+Finally, Mizuho upped their price objective on Bentley Systems from $50.00 to $53.00 and gave the company a “buy” rating in a research note on Wednesday, March 3rd.
+Three analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+Bentley Systems presently has a consensus rating of “Buy” and an average price target of $43.43.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, March 24th.
-Shareholders of record on Wednesday, March 10th were given a $0.03 dividend.
-This represents a $0.12 annualized dividend and a yield of 0.27%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, March 24th.
+Stockholders of record on Wednesday, March 10th were paid a dividend of $0.03 per share.
 The ex-dividend date of this dividend was Tuesday, March 9th.
+This represents a $0.12 annualized dividend and a dividend yield of 0.26%.

-In other news, major shareholder Richard P. Bentley sold 22,062 shares of the business’s stock in a transaction that occurred on Monday, March 22nd.
-The stock was sold at an average price of $41.14, for a total transaction of $907,630.68.
-Following the sale, the insider now owns 1,677,938 shares of the company’s stock, valued at approximately $69,030,369.32.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Bentley Systems news, major shareholder Richard P. Bentley sold 22,062 shares of the firm’s stock in a transaction dated Monday, March 22nd.
+The stock was sold at an average price of $41.14, for a total value of $907,630.68.
+Following the completion of the transaction, the insider now owns 1,677,938 shares in the company, valued at approximately $69,030,369.32.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, major shareholder Richard P. Bentley sold 100,294 shares of the firm’s stock in a transaction dated Thursday, March 25th.
+The stock was sold at an average price of $44.72, for a total value of $4,485,147.68.
+Following the completion of the transaction, the insider now owns 1,576,632 shares of the company’s stock, valued at approximately $70,506,983.04.
+The disclosure for this sale can be found here.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Artisan Partners Limited Partnership lifted its position in shares of Bentley Systems by 1,001.8% in the fourth quarter.
-Artisan Partners Limited Partnership now owns 1,718,703 shares of the company’s stock valued at $69,625,000 after acquiring an additional 1,562,717 shares in the last quarter.
-Price T Rowe Associates Inc. MD raised its stake in Bentley Systems by 37.1% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 1,372,737 shares of the company’s stock valued at $55,610,000 after purchasing an additional 371,455 shares during the last quarter.
-Wells Fargo & Company MN boosted its stake in shares of Bentley Systems by 15,065.1% during the 4th quarter.
-Wells Fargo & Company MN now owns 1,284,486 shares of the company’s stock worth $52,034,000 after purchasing an additional 1,276,016 shares during the last quarter.
-JPMorgan Chase & Co. boosted its stake in shares of Bentley Systems by 0.4% during the 4th quarter.
-JPMorgan Chase & Co. now owns 581,614 shares of the company’s stock worth $23,561,000 after purchasing an additional 2,479 shares during the last quarter.
-Finally, BlackRock Inc. purchased a new stake in shares of Bentley Systems during the third quarter worth about $11,776,000.
-Institutional investors own 4.85% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of BSY.
+Teachers Retirement System of The State of Kentucky bought a new position in Bentley Systems in the 3rd quarter worth about $60,000.
+Graves Light Private Wealth Management Inc. bought a new position in Bentley Systems in the 4th quarter worth about $84,000.
+Morgan Stanley bought a new position in Bentley Systems in the 3rd quarter worth about $176,000.
+Point72 Hong Kong Ltd bought a new position in Bentley Systems in the 3rd quarter worth about $197,000.
+Finally, EagleClaw Capital Managment LLC bought a new position in Bentley Systems in the 4th quarter worth about $254,000.
+Institutional investors and hedge funds own 4.85% of the company’s stock.

 There is no company description available for Bentley Systems Inc